Griffin-Sullivan/eFinance/README.md

-# IST412-API-Design
-API Design for IST412
+-----README-----

+When you launch the application use

+Username = "username"
+Password = "password"

+Use cases have been completed and include:
+1. Apply for loans
+2. Approve/Decline applications
+3. Update loans
+4. Pay for loans

+Contributions made by Dutt, Dylan, Griffin, and Jared

 Refactoring Changes - 4/20/21

-1 - Ensured controller seperation and FXML name conventions for each controller was revised and updated.
+1 - Ensured controller separation and FXML name conventions for each controller was revised and updated.

 2 - Removed redundant view classes